lizmat/articles/migrating-perl-to-raku-5.md

-# Not So Obvious Semantic Changes (Part 1 of 2)
+# Not So Obvious Semantic Changes (Part 1 of 3)

 Apart from the visible changes between Perl and Raku, there are a small number of semantic changes in code that otherwise is identical between Perl and Raku.
-The following two blog posts elaborate on these potential gotcha’s.
+The following three blog posts elaborate on these potential gotcha’s.

 ## Everything is Lexical in Raku
 This simple statement is easy to understand, but for the experienced Perl programmer, maybe not all implications are immediately clear.